Time to read: 15 minutes

 Our first stop was at the entrance to the Chomolungma National Park where we had to queue up and show our permits for the border area (Everest spans both Tibet and Nepal).
 After 30 minutes or so we were back on the road and then embarked on a nauseating series of hairpin bends that seemed to go on, and on and on.

 Our driver thought it would be fun to try and “drift” around the corners (which were mostly without barriers).
 The ascent was rapid and with every turn, we got higher and higher.
 I don’t know the altitude of the pass we started from, but within a few minutes, it was a very long way down!

 The Final Stretch – Arriving at Tibet Everest Base Camp

-We stopped again at the top of the pass for uninterrupted views across the Himalaya.
-In front of us were five of the highest mountains in the world; Lhotse, Nuptse, Makalu, Cho Oyu and of course, Everest.
+We stopped again at the top of the pass for uninterrupted views across the Himalayas.
+In front of us were five of the highest mountains in the world; Lhotse, Nuptse, Makalu, Cho Oyu, and of course, Everest.

 Prayer flags fluttered violently in the strong wind which came rushing across the plateau.
 The cold, wind and altitude made it quite uncomfortable, but no one wanted to leave the view.

 We continued on for another couple of hours, descending and rising over various high passes.
 Along the bottom I noticed some old abandoned buildings which looked like old forts.